-An alumnus of any of The Graduate Institute's Master of Arts programs qualifies for a partial tuition waiver of $300 for the coaching program.
+An alumnus of any of The Graduate Institute's Master of Arts or Certificate programs qualifies for a partial tuition waiver of $300 for the coaching program.

 Dual Program Tuition Waiver

-If you are signing up for a Master of Arts program or are already in a Master of Arts program, and you sign up for the Coaching with Spirit Coach training program, you are eligible for a $300 tuition waiver (applied to whichever program finishes last).
+If you are signing up for a Master of Arts or Certificate program or are already in a Master of Arts or Certificate program, and you sign up for the Coaching with Spirit Coach training program, you are eligible for a $300 tuition waiver (applied to whichever program finishes last).

 Focus on Career Goals

 By taking a Master of Arts or Certificate program in combination with the coach training program, you can specialize in an area of coaching that is your passion.